-We are very delighted that you have shown interest in our enterprise.
-Data protection is of a particularly high priority for the management of the FAUST LINOLEUM.
-The use of the Internet pages of the FAUST LINOLEUM is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
-If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.
+We are very pleased that you are interested in our company.
+Data protection is of a particularly high priority for the management of the Faust Linoleum GmbH & Co.
+KG.
+In principle, it is possible to use the Internet pages of Faust Linoleum GmbH & Co.
+KG without providing any personal data.
+However, if a data subject wants to use special company services via our website, processing of personal data could become necessary.
+If the processing of personal data is necessary and there is no legal basis for such processing, we generally obtain the consent of the person concerned.

-The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to the FAUST LINOLEUM.
-By means of this data protection declaration, our enterprise would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use and process.
-Furthermore, data subjects are informed, by means of this data protection declaration, of the rights to which they are entitled.
+The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to Faust Linoleum GmbH & Co.
+KG.
+By means of this data protection declaration, our company would like to inform the public about the type, scope and purpose of the personal data we collect, use and process.
+Furthermore, data subjects are informed of the rights to which they are entitled by means of this data protection declaration.

-As the controller, the FAUST LINOLEUM has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
-However, Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
-For this reason, every data subject is free to transfer personal data to us via alternative means, e.g. by telephone.
+As the controller responsible for processing, Faust Linoleum GmbH & Co.
+KG has implemented numerous technical and organizational measures to ensure the most complete possible protection of personal data processed via this website.
+Nevertheless, Internet-based data transmissions can generally have security gaps, so that absolute protection cannot be guaranteed.
+For this reason, every person concerned is free to transmit personal data to us in alternative ways, for example by telephone.

-The data protection declaration of the FAUST LINOLEUM is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
-Our data protection declaration should be legible and understandable for the general public, as well as our customers and business partners.
-To ensure this, we would like to first explain the terminology used.
+The data protection declaration of Faust Linoleum GmbH & Co.
+KG is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
+Our data protection declaration should be legible and understandable for the general public as well as for our customers and business partners.
+To ensure this, we would like to explain the terms used in advance.

 d) Restriction of processing